georgegognadze/awesome-resources/README.md

 # Awesome-resources

-Awesome coding and learning resources for everyone.
+Awesome coding and learning resources for every level programer begginer to advanced.
-Most of these links will make your learning process fun and creative.
-The best thing about these resources is that most of it are free.
+These resources will make your learning process fun and creative.
+One of the best thing about these resources is that most of them are free and you can start learning/doing awesome stuff at your convenience so you don't have excuses not to be great anymore.

 ## Table of Contents
 + <a href="#coding-resources-for-beginners-of-all-ages">Coding resources for beginners of all ages </a>